7. The Mistake: You’ve had the same condom hanging out in your wallet forever.

 10. The Mistake: You don’t need condoms—you’re a “pull-out pro.”

 The Potential Damage: You might think you have impeccable timing, but even if you do pull out in time, it’s still possible to get her pregnant.
 How?
-According to Planned Parenthood, your pre-cum can pick up enough sperm left in your pipes from your last ejaculation to fertilize an egg.
+According to Planned Parenthood, your pre-ejaculate can pick up enough sperm left in your pipes from your last ejaculation to fertilize an egg.
 Whoa.
 Now, urinating between ejaculations might help, but as they say, it’s always safer to wrap it before you tap it—and the risk-taking for your non-sexual adventures.